gemc/clas12Tags_old/README.md

 - 5.0:

    	- Hipo 4 output  :soon:
+   	- Added star (*) to INTEGRATEDRAW option: -INTEGRATEDRAW="*" will activate the true info for all sensitive detectors
 	- pcal and ec hitprocesses merged into one: ecal

 	  - production threshold for both set to 3mm (was 1mm for pcal, 5mm for ec)